RaevschiCatalin/EventHub/README.md

 Seamlessly Book and Explore Exciting Events

-A website made with no frontend framework
+A website made with no frontend framework.
+Made for a school project